Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ##### Class A devices

 Class A devices can only receive in an RX slot following the transmission of an uplink.
-Therefore the SCHC gateway cannot initiate communication to a Class A device.
-Class A devices MUST implement an heartbeat sending uplink on port FPortCommandControl with an empty payload.
-It will create a downlink opportunity for the SCHC gateway to start a SCHC session or send the SCHC ACK REQ if the retransmission timer expires.
-Timing is application specific, RECOMMENDED value is one heartbeat every 12h.

-The device replies with a SCHC ACK message to every single fragment received from the SCHC gateway:
+The SCHC gateway implements an inactivity timer with a RECOMMENDED duration of 36 hours.
+For devices with very low transmission rates (example 1 packet a day in normal operation), that duration may be extended: it is application specific.

+RETRANSMISSION_TIMER is application specific and its RECOMMENDED value is INACTIVITY_TIMER/(MAX_ACK_REQUESTS + 1).

+**SCHC All-0 (FCN=0)**
-* FCN=0: All fragment but the last have an FCN=0 (because window size is 1).
-  Following it the device MUST transmit the SCHC ACK.
-It MUST transmit up to MAX_ACK_REQUESTS ACK messages before aborting.
-In order to progress the fragmentation datagram as quickly as possible, the device should immediately transmit those ACK if no SCHC downlink have been received during RX1 and RX2 window.
-The ACK bitmap is 1 bit long and is always 1.
+All fragment but the last have an FCN=0 (because window size is 1).
+Following it the device MUST transmit the SCHC ACK message.
+It MUST transmit up to MAX_ACK_REQUESTS SCHC ACK messages before aborting.
+In order to progress the fragmentation datagram as quickly as possible, the device should immediately transmit those SCHC ACK if no SCHC downlink have been received during RX1 and RX2 window.

+_Note_: The ACK bitmap is 1 bit long and is always 1.

+**SCHC All-1 (FCN=1)**
+The last fragment of a datagram, the corresponding SCHC ACK message might be lost; therefore the SCHC gateway MUST request a retransmission of this ACK when the retransmission timer expires.
+To open a downlink opportunity the device MUST transmit an uplink every RETRANSMISSION_TIMER/(MAX_ACK_REQUESTS * 2) hours.
+The format of this uplink is application specific.
+It is RECOMMENDED for a device to send an empty uplink (no FPort and FRMPayload) but it is application specific and will be used by the NGW to transmit a potential SCHC ACK REQ.

-* FCN=1: The last fragment of a datagram.
-If the RCS is correct, the device SHALL transmit the ACK with the bit C=1.
-This message might be lost therefore the SCHC gateway MUST request a retransmission of this ACK in the next downlink when the retransmission timer expires.
-The device MUST keep this ACK message in memory until it receives a downlink, on SCHC FPortDown different from an SCHC ACK REQ: it indicates that the SCHC gateway has received the ACK message.
+_Note_: The device MUST keep this SCHC ACK message in memory until it receives a downlink, on SCHC FPortDown different from an SCHC ACK REQ: it indicates that the SCHC gateway has received the ACK message.

-The SCHC gateway implements an inactivity timer with a RECOMMENDED duration of 48 hours.
-For devices with very low transmission rates (example 1 packet a day in normal operation), that duration may be extended, but this is application specific.

 #### Class B or Class C devices

 Class B devices can receive in scheduled RX slots or in RX slots following the transmission of an uplink.
 Class C devices are almost in constant reception.
-For those classes there is no need of an heartbeat to open RX window.

 RECOMMENDED retransmission timer value: